 Allowing the coaches to send their training material to each app was a great idea on paper, but I didn’t think of the background processes necessary for this to function.
 This element of the app then grew into an online management system where the coach would write and create each training set online and then push that information to each swimmers app.

 The scope became bigger than what was anticipated which meant that I was no longer creating a single platform, but 2 systems that would collaborate and work together.
 This allowed me to increase the functions to the following:

 The growth and the complexity of the system was a big challenge to sort out.
 With new advancements and functions necessary to maintain functionality, the expertise and time needed grew.
 Sourcing a developer was a tough decision and a big process.
-One tip I could pass onto any one wanting to get their app created overseas – Always partner up with a company rather than individual freelancers.
+One tip I could pass on to anyone wanting to get their app created overseas is – Always partner up with a company rather than individual freelancers.

 23… It’s a number of change, of importance and excitement for me.
 I’ve been able to create something that could enhance and improve swimming and club management.
-I still have a long way to go on this journey, hoping to launch CoachPass late October and to commence full time work on this project from then.
+I still have a long way to go on this journey, hoping to launch CoachPass in late October and commence full-time work on this project from then.
 I will be saying goodbye to my current employment and giving my dream the time it needs to become a successful and highly used system.